codeinthehole/til/posts/bbc-sounds-only-works-on-alexa-if-the-language-setting-is-uk-english.md

 Was puzzled as to why:

-> alexa, play bbc radio four
+> Alexa, play BBC radio four

 wasn't triggering the BBC Sounds skill on a new 4th Generation Echo.